 \section{Conclusion}

-Selecting appropriate images from a larger dataset for training machine learning algorithms is an important task that has been given relatively little attention.
+Selecting appropriate images from a larger dataset for training machine learning algorithms is an important task.
 This is because the usual approach is to use as many images as possible.
 While this approach is relevant for general classification problems, for medical image segmentation, where image annotation can be very costly, the images used must be carefully selected in order to ensure good coverage of different tissue appearances and imaging variations.
 In addition, it is important that the selected images do not lead to biases in downstream tasks related to tissue characterization.
-For instance, we argued that training segmentation algorithms mostly on prototypical images can lead to incorrect measurements on samples having unusual properties (e.g., very bright or very noisy).
+For instance, training segmentation algorithms mostly on prototypical images can lead to incorrect measurements on samples having unusual properties (e.g., very bright or very noisy).

 We developed an intuitive sampling methodology that evenly selects, as best as possible, both typical and atypical samples for creating a rich dataset that can then be annotated and used for training segmentation algorithms.
 One important property of the method is that it provides an intuitive uniform grid in the feature space that can be used for further analyses.
 For example, one can study the accuracy of the segmentation on different regions of the grid to identify regions where samples are not being correctly segmented.
 A robust algorithm should provide good segmentation no matter if a sample is too noisy, bright or dark, if it has low or high contrast or any other variation on relevant image properties.
 Likewise, expected tissue changes in the samples should not lead to variations in accuracy.